nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 In addition to the triples that have been defined here any blood pressure that is recorded as a triple within the GP clinical system **MUST** always follow this structure.

-### Other blood pressure readings with no defined triples
+### Blood pressure readings with no defined triples

 Where the blood pressure reading has not been defined here and is not recorded in the local system as a triple then these will be exported as individual observations.
 These observations **MUST** be linked using the 'related' element with a value of 'has-member' where they are recorded as a pair but with no panel code.